 (And as you probably already guessed, yes — if it’s free, it’s worth it!)

-If you’re looking for even more real-time money-savvy advice, come check out our group of money-smart FRUVVY family on Facebook, in The Savvy Couple Community.
-Here you’ll find other like-minded people who are taking charge of their financial situations and managing their money!
+If you’re looking for even more real-time money-savvy advice, come join our money savvy family on Facebook, in The Savvy Couple Community.

 Can You Get Internet for Free Legally?

 Yes, you can get free internet legally.
 We wouldn’t share anything on this site that could get you in any trouble or we wouldn’t be happy to use ourselves.
 There are lots of free internet hacks, which we will list for you below.

 How to Get Free Internet